-High Performance Computing (HPC) provides highly optimized computing systems that deliver large amounts of parallel computing power to run applications.
-Similarly to HTC, it offers a managed service where you can find a fully operational environment where to submit your jobs.
+High Performance Computing (HPC) provides highly optimised computing systems that deliver large amounts of parallel computing power to run applications.
+Similarly, to HTC, it offers a managed service where you can find a fully operational environment in which to submit your jobs.
 Traditionally, HPC systems are managed in an isolated way and offer limited federation options.
-In EGI-ACE a set of pilots are established to explore the integration of several HPC systems into the federation and facilitate access to them as part of the EOSC Compute Platform.
+In EGI-ACE, a set of pilots are established to explore the integration of several HPC systems into the federation and facilitate access to them as part of the EOSC Compute Platform.

 In most HPC systems, user access is performed via the Secure Shell Protocol (SSH) to a set of login nodes where users can interact with the system and submit jobs for their execution.
 The SSH credentials are locally managed usernames and password or SSH keys.
-For EGI-ACE, we are testing new ways of accessing the providers that leverage federated authentication, so users do not need to manage a new set of credentials for each of the individual systems.
+For EGI-ACE, new ways of accessing the providers that leverage federated authentication are being tested, so users do not need to manage a new set of credentials for each of the individual systems.
 The following mechanisms are being tested for the EGI-ACE pilots:

-- SSH access with OIDC tokens with ssh-oidc (see Section 3 for details).
-This enables access to SSH using federated identity technology as supported by EGI Check-in.
-This is the preferred authentication mechanism for EGI-ACE as it minimizes the requirements to the users: you just need to get an access token from Check-in. - Access via a HTC-like middleware.
-In this case, users do not get direct access via SSH, but a set of middleware components will handle the user access and the
+- SSH access with OIDC tokens with ssh-oidc (see Section 3 for details), which enables access to SSH using federated identity technology as supported by EGI Check-in.
+This is the preferred authentication mechanism for EGI-ACE, as it minimises the requirements to the users: you just need to get an access token from Check-in. - Access via a HTC-like middleware.
+In this case, users do not get direct access via SSH but, instead, a set of middleware components will handle the user access and the interaction with the HPC system.
+Users would be able to submit jobs using the same tools as for the HTC service (see also Section 5.4 for details).
+While this is the simplest option to implement for the infrastructure, it is not always possible to implement it due to strict policy restrictions in HPC systems.

-&lt;sup>114 https://italiangrid.github.io/voms/index.html
+&lt;sup>136 http://doc.spider.surfsara.nl/en/latest/Pages/about.html